 Managed vs. Unmanaged server

 If you have no idea what’s the difference between managed and unmanaged servers you’re probably using a managed service.

-Launching new websites is easy cause you just need to add a new account and select a software like WordPress and it will do the installation automatically.
+Launching new websites is easy cause you just need to add a new account and select software like WordPress and it will do the installation automatically.
 If you’re totally new and have no idea how to upload a landing page or what’s HTML then a managed service has its pros.

 A managed service doesn’t really help much and you don’t really use all the extra layers and services like email hosting (pretty bad BTW), installer for other CMSes like WordPress, Joomla, etc. but you’re still paying for them.
 A cPanel license costs $20 per month so if your VPS costs $30 you’re actually getting the specs of a $10 VPS or less since many of them are being resold from other companies.

 The cons of using a managed service are:

 - Lower specs as you’re paying for tech support, licenses, etc on top of the raw hardware

 - Pricing (VPS starting at $30 per month or higher) and you have to commit to a monthly/quarterly or annual plan, but you know campaigns can be paused any day without promises of coming back.